 Communication between individuals through the use of words is a complicated process.
-In addition to being an exercise in the application and use of aeronautical knowledge, a test is also an exercise in communication since it involves the use of the written language.
+In addition to being an exercise in the application and use of aeronautical knowledge, a test is also an exercise in communication.
 Since the tests involve written rather than spoken words, communication between the test writer and the person being tested may become a difficult matter if care is not exercised by both parties.
 Consequently, considerable effort is expended to write each question in a clear, precise manner.
-You should carefully read the information and instructions given with the tests, as well as the statements in each test item.
+Make sure you carefully read the instructions given with each test, as well as the statements in each test item.